kimdurante/gis-workshop-waml-template/content/metadata.md

 ---
 ## Metadata Workflows

+Metadata workflows for geospatial data manage the creation, transformation, and interoperability of metadata.

+### Metadata Schemas

-Metadata workflows for geospatial data are designed to manage creation, transformation, and interoperability of metadata.
-The GIS infrastructure outputs metadata in different schemas so that data can be made availble in a number of applications.
+The GIS infrastructure stores and publishes metadata in a variety of schemas so that data can be made availble within different environments.

 ![Workflow](https://github.com/kimdurante/geospatial-data-management/blob/main/images/MDWorkflow.jpg?raw=true)